 In this penultimate round we look at whether spreadsheets or database are a more effective tool when you want to monitor and review your team’s performance.
 How do each of these bits of software help you keep on track with who is doing what, their progress, who is reaching new heights and who needs some help.

-Round 9: Monitoring Team Performance
+Round 9: Measuring Team Performance

 You could keep track of certain key measurements, such as sales, in a list and then compile these into a graph showing changes over time.